 present day duties of a Berlin Police Officer are varied and complex.
-The Officer's main function is the preservation of public peace, protection of life and property, prevention of crime, and proper enforcement of local and state laws and ordinances.
+The Officer's main function is the preservation of public peace, protection property, prevention of of life and crime, and proper enforcement of local and state laws and ordinances.
 The Officer must effectively investigate motor vehicle accidents while rendering aid to injured parties. vehicle safety is a high priority and vehicle laws are enforced motor through the use of laser and radar units.

 A Berlin Police Officer is a first responder to all medical emergency calls.
-The Officer must be qualified as an MRT (Medical Response Technician) to render quick and effective first aid.
+The Officer must be qualified as an EMR (Emergency Medical Responder Technician) to render quick and effective first aid.
 All police vehicles are equipped with first aid and oxygen units.
 Officers are certified in CPR (Cardiopulmonary Resuscitation) and the use of state-of-the-art AED (Automated External Defibrillator) units.
-There were 1,108 medical emergency calls in 2014.
+There were 1,304 medical emergency calls in 2015.